-Gives your pet something to chew on.
-Not all pets tolerate bones very well, but if they do raw turkey necks work well.
+Give your pet something to chew on.
+Not all pets tolerate bones very well, but if they do, raw turkey necks work well.

 Simply Seaweed, Greenies, carrots and dental biscuits are all helpful to fight the build up of plaque.